 First, he sought the resources, tools and collaboration he needed to build an effective compliance program from scratch.

-“We worked in close cooperation with the Department of Justice in New York and with our US counsel making sure what we were doing was aligned with their expectations, both in terms of cooperation but also looking to put the company in a remediation process and in a healthy state,” Nevares states in his recent interview with Compliance Week.
+“We worked in close cooperation with the Department of Justice in New York and with our US counsel making sure what we were doing was aligned with their expectations, both in terms of cooperation but also looking to put the company in a remediation process and in a healthy state,” Nevares states in a recent interview.

 Next, Nevares expanded the compliance department to help meet the needs of the new code of conduct.
 With new help at hand, Nevares was able to train directors and company leadership on the code to enforce tone from the top compliance.
 This leadership was then able to hold their employees – and each other – accountable for their actions.